Schumer: I’m going to fight the Kavanaugh nomination 'with everything I’ve got'

 “The ramifications of this battle will last a generation or more.
 I’m going to fight this nomination with everything I’ve got,” the New York Democrat said on the steps of the Supreme Court Tuesday, flanked by the 10 Democrats who sit on the Senate Judiciary Committee.

-Schumer laid out the outlines of the Democratic attack: confirming Brett Kavanaugh as the next justice on the high court would reverse decades of settled law and put women’s reproductive rights at “grave, grave risk,” he said, arguing that Kavanaugh would vote to overturn the 1973 landmark Roe v.
-Wade ruling by the high court.
+Schumer laid out the outlines of the Democratic attack: Confirming Brett Kavanaugh as the next justice on the high court would reverse decades of settled law and put women’s reproductive rights at “grave, grave risk,” he said, arguing that Kavanaugh would vote to overturn Roe v.
+Wade, the landmark 1973 ruling that legalized abortion nationwide.

+“It’s no wonder [Trump] chose Judge Kavanaugh,” added Schumer, who said that Trump knows his nominee will be a barrier for special counsel Robert Mueller in the investigation into Russian interference in the 2016 presidential election.

 Breaking News Emails